Chart Color Schemes

 Household Composition

-Homebush features high concentrations of group households, with a fairly typical median household size
+Homebush features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 68.0% of all households, including 29.2% couples with children, 28.2% couples without children, and 7.8% single parent families.
-Non-family households account for the remaining 32.0%, with lone person households at 20.9% and group households comprising 11.2%.
-The median household size is 2.5 people, which aligns with the Greater Sydney average.
+Family households comprise 68.0% of all households, including 29.2% couples with children, 28.2% couples without children, and 7.8% single parent families.
+Non-family households make up the remaining 32.0%, with lone person households at 20.9% and group households comprising 11.2%.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households